Research Data and Records Management

 • providing access to services and facilities for the storage, backup, deposit and retention of research data and records that allow researchers to meet their requirements under this policy and those of the funders of their research;

-Acknowledgement: this is an adapted version of Oxford University’s Policy on the Management of Research Data and Records, July 2012.
+Acknowledgement: this is an adapted version of University of Oxford Research Data Management Policy, November 2023.

 Notes: